-Supplementary Figure 5.
+Supplementary Figure 8.
 The comutation networks of KRAS alleles in PAAD. a.
 The comutation network of the KRAS alleles in PAAD where each edge represents a comutation interaction between an allele and another gene.
 The color of the edge indicates whether the interaction was an increase (blue) or decrease (green) in the frequency of comutation.
 Genes with multiple interactions are represented by a grey dot to to disambiguate them from where edges intersect. b.
-A subset of the network shown in a of genes known to physically interact with KRAS, are in one of its canonical up- or downstream pathways, or are validated oncogenes.
+A subset of the network shown in a of genes known to physically interact with KRAS, are in one of its canonical up- or downstream pathways, or are validated oncogenes or tumor suppressors.
 The width of the edge indicates the strength of the association. c.
 The log-odds of comutation between KRAS alleles and other genes that had detectable opposing comutation interactions with multiple alleles.